It’s no secret that we learn about businesses through the word-of-mouth.

 To find out what makes your customers tick, you can run a survey, send a questionnaire or use chatbots to gather this data for you.

-Here’s how you can employ Tidio’s customer service chatbots to get this data for you (and make your customers smile at the same time!)
+Have a look at these customer service chatbot examples to see how you can use Tidio to your advantage (and make your customers smile at the same time!)

 The incentives will significantly impact the success of your referral program.
 If your rewards aren’t valuable, then don’t expect a high sharing rate.
 However, if you have a very valuable incentive, then it may be costly for your business.